 Types of Debts Your Estate Might Have to Pay

-- Mortgages: Loans attached to property must be paid.
-Usually the beneficiary who receives the property will also assume the property’s debt, but if you plan ahead you can instruct your executor to pay the loan and transfer the property free of debt.
+- Mortgages: Loans attached to property (such as the mortgage on your home) must be paid.
+Usually the beneficiary who receives the property will also assume the property's debt.
+So if you leave your home to your niece, she'll receive it with the mortgage attached.
+If you prefer, you can also plan ahead and instruct your executor to pay the loan using assets you leave behind, and transfer the property free of debt, provided you have enough assets to pay it off.

 - Car, boat, or recreational vehicle loans: Loans on a vehicle must also be paid.
 The person who receives the vehicle will also assume the responsibility for paying the debt, unless you provide a payoff for the loan in your estate plan.

 - Credit cards: Credit card debt is the most common type of debt that people leave behind when they die.
 Generally, your estate will have to pay these debts, and credit card companies can be very aggressive in seeking payment.
-However, in some cases, credit card companies may write off some or all of the debt, especially if the estate doesn’t have a lot of money.
-Also, some states give priority to surviving dependent family members over credit card debt—which means that if the estate doesn’t have enough funds to pay all beneficiaries and all creditors, some dependent family members could be paid before a credit card company.
+However, in some cases, credit card companies may write off some or all of the debt, especially if the estate doesn't have a lot of money.
+Also, some states give priority to surviving family members over credit card debt—which means that if the estate doesn't have enough funds to pay all beneficiaries and all creditors, some family members (such as a surviving spouse or dependent children) could be paid before a credit card company.
 See a local lawyer to discuss how your state will deal with your credit card debt after you die.

-- Promissory notes: A promissory note is a written promise or contract to repay a loan—they are often used for loans between family members.
-These loans must be repaid by the estate, unless the deceased person made arrangements to forgive the debt at death.
+- Promissory notes: A promissory note is a written promise or contract to repay a loan—it is often used for loans between family members.
+What happens to a promissory note after the borrower dies?
+These loans must be repaid by the estate, unless they have been forgiven.
 If you repay a promissory note during your lifetime, make sure your executor has (or will be able to find) proof of your repayment.

 - Leases: The terms of a lease will usually include provisions for the death of the lessee.
 Review the written contract and consult with an attorney if you have trouble understanding the terms of your lease.